borglab/gtsam.org/_posts/2019-09-20-robust-noise-model.md

 ## Introduction

-Robust Error Models are powerful tools for supplementing parameter estimation algorithms with the added capabilities of modeling outliers.
+Robust error models are powerful tools for supplementing parameter estimation algorithms with the added capabilities of modeling outliers.
 Parameter estimation is a fundamental tool used in many fields, especially in perception and robotics, and thus performing robust parameter estimation across a wide range of applications and scenarios is crucial to strong performance for many applications.
-This necessitates the need to manage outliers in our measurements, and Robust Error Models provide us the means to do so.
+This necessitates the need to manage outliers in our measurements, and robust error models provide us the means to do so.
+Robust error models are amenable to easy plug-and-play use in pre-existing optimization frameworks, requiring minimal changes to existing pipelines.

-The properties of Robust Error Models can even help obviate the need for more complex, non-deterministic algorithms such as Random Sample Consensus (a.k.a.
+Using robust error models can even obviate the need for more complex, non-deterministic algorithms such as Random Sample Consensus (a.k.a.
 RANSAC), a fundamental tool for parameter estimation in many a roboticist's toolbox for years.
-While RANSAC has proven to work well in practice, it is not robust to outliers, necessitating the need for a substantially high number runs of RANSAC to converge to a good solution.
-By leveraging Robust Error Models, we advocate for more robust approaches to parameter estimation which are less sensitive to outliers, but are conceptually easy and intuitive like RANSAC.
-Moreover, these approaches are amenable to easy plug-and-play use in pre-existing optimization frameworks, requiring minimal changes to existing pipelines.
+While RANSAC has proven to work well in practice, it might need a high number of runs to converge to a good solution.
+Robust error models are conceptually easy and intuitive and can be used by themselves or in conjunction with RANSAC.

-In this blog post, we demonstrate the capabilities of Robust Error Models, models that downweight outliers to provide better estimates of the final outliers which are less influenced by these outliers.
-To better motivate the benefits of Robust Error Models, take a look at the below images.
-We show, in order, an image, its warped form, and the recovered image from the `SE(2)` transformation estimation.
-The first image is from the ground truth transform, the second one is using RANSAC, the next one is using a vanilla parameter estimation approach, and the last one uses Robust Error Models.
-As you can see, while the vanilla optimization result is poor compared to the ground truth, the RANSAC and the Robust Error Model recover the transformation nicely, with the Robust Error Model's result being comparable to the RANSAC one.
+In this blog post, we demonstrate the capabilities of robust error models which downweigh outliers to provide better estimates of the parameters of interest.
+To better motivate the benefits of robust error models, take a look at the below images.
+We show, in order, an image, its warped form, and the recovered image from the $SE(2)$ transformation estimation.
+The first image is from the ground truth transform, the second one is using RANSAC, the next one is using a vanilla parameter estimation approach, and the last one uses robust error models.
+As you can see, while the vanilla least-squares optimization result is poor compared to the ground truth, the RANSAC and the robust error model recover the transformation correctly, with the robust error model's result being comparable to the RANSAC one.

 <figure>
   <img src="/assets/images/robust_estimators/ground_truth_images.png" alt="my alt text"/>